rocky-linux/branding/README.md

 # Rocky Linux Branding repo

-The branding assets making up the logo & icon for Rocky Linux.
+The branding assets that make up the logo & icon for Rocky Linux.

 ## License